INTRODUCTION

 THE IMPORTANCE OF MINDFUL EATING

-Mindful eating practices for healthy living go beyond just choosing healthy foods—they involve being present and fully engaged in the eating experience.
+Mindful eating practices for healthy living go beyond just choosing healthy foods as they involve being present and fully engaged in the eating experience.
 When individuals eat with awareness, they become more in tune with their body’s signals, preventing overeating and promoting better digestion.
 This practice also encourages a deeper appreciation for food, leading to more satisfying meals and improved nutritional choices.
 Over time, mindful eating supports emotional balance, reduces stress-related eating and enhances overall health and wellbeing.
-It helps individuals break free from unhealthy eating patterns and develop a more sustainable, nourishing diet.
+It helps individuals break free from unhealthy eating patterns and develop a more sustainable and nourishing diet.

 RECOGNISING HUNGER AND FULLNESS CUES